Zach Hudson: Early life and education

 Hudson was born and raised in Oregon.
 He earned a Bachelor of Arts and Master of Arts from the University of Winchester in Hampshire, England.
 He then earned a Master of Education from Portland State University.
 He received teaching credentials and certificates from California State University, Fullerton and Lewis & Clark College.

 Career

 In 2004 and 2005, Hudson worked as an English teacher at Gresham High School.
 From 2005 to 2009, he was an English, math, and special education teacher at the Corbett School.
 From 2009 to 2014, he was an adjunct professor at ITT Technical Institute in Portland, Oregon.
 From 2009 to 2015, he was also an adjunct professor of reading and academic development skills at Mt.
 Hood Community College.
-Since 2014, he has been an English teacher at Reynolds High School in Troutdale, Oregon.
-He is also a member of the Troutdale City Council.
+From 2014 until he stepped down in 2021 to join the legislature, he was a special education teacher at Reynolds High School in Troutdale, Oregon.
+He served on the Troutdale City Council from 2017 to 2020.

 In November 2019, Hudson announced his candidacy for the 49th district in the Oregon House of Representatives.
 Hudson did not face an opponent in the Democratic primary and defeated Republican nominee Greg Johnson in the November general election.